Statistical significance

-Statistical significance (known as stat sig) measures how unusual your A/B test results would be if there were no difference between your variation and baseline and if the difference in lift was due to random chance alone.
+Statistical significance (known as stat sig) measures how unusual your A/B test results would be if the variation and baseline performed identically.

-When you observe a lift with 90% or higher statistical significance, the observed results are more unusual than expected in 90% of the cases if there was no lift.
+When you observe a lift with 90% or higher statistical significance, the observed results are more unusual than expected if there was no lift.
 Assuming there was no difference in performance between the variation and the baseline, the higher your statistical significance, the more unusual your results seem.

 Optimizely does not declare a variation statistically significant or update the Confidence Interval until your experiment meets specific criteria for visitors and conversions.
 These criteria are different for experiments using numeric and binary metrics.

-- Binary metrics – Require at least 100 visitors or sessions and 25 conversions in the variation and the baseline before a winner can be declared.
+• Binary metrics – Require at least 100 visitors or sessions and 25 conversions in both the variation and the baseline before Optimizely declares a winner.

 In statistics, you observe and use a population sample to infer the total population.
 Optimizely uses statistical significance to infer whether your variation caused movement in the metric.

-Statistical significance helps Optimizely control the rate of errors in experiments.
-In any controlled experiment, there are three possible outcomes:
+The statistical significance level helps Optimizely control the rate of experiment errors.
+Every controlled experiment has three possible outcomes:

-Accurate results – When there is an underlying, positive or negative difference between your original and your variation, the data shows a winner or loser.
-When there is not a difference, the data shows an inconclusive result.
+• Correct results – When a real positive or negative difference exists between the original and the variation, the data shows a winner or loser.
+When no real difference exists, the data shows an inconclusive result.

-False-positive (Type I Error) – Your test data shows a significant difference between your original and your variation, but there is random noise in the data—there is no underlying difference between your original and your variation.
+• False-positive (Type I error) – The test data shows a significant difference between the original and the variation, but the difference reflects random noise rather than a real effect.

-False-negative (Type II Error) – Your test shows an inconclusive result, but your variation differs from your baseline.
+• False-negative (Type II error) – The test reads as inconclusive even though the variation differs from the baseline.

-Lower significance levels may increase the likelihood of error but can also help you test more hypotheses and iterate faster.
+Lower significance levels may increase the likelihood of error but let you test more hypotheses and iterate faster.
 Higher significance levels decrease the error probability but require a larger sample.

 Choosing the right significance level should balance the types of tests you are running, the confidence you want to have in the tests, and the amount of traffic you receive.